Our Historic Building

 We think the original house was built around 1900 as a wealthy single family residence.
 We don’t know anything about the original owners.
 We do know that originally the house used the basement for the servants quarters and it contained the original kitchen.
 The back stairs provided access to all floors so that the servants could go up and down without bothering the owners.
 We now use the space for storage.

 The first floor has a grand foyer with a fire place and oak paneling that runs up the stairs.
-Behind double sliding doors was the living room, now the Clara Barton parlor where we hold the adult forum and have Conversations & Calories (our answer to coffee hour).
+Behind double sliding doors was the living room, now the Gil Alexander room where we hold the adult forum and have Conversations & Calories (our answer to coffee hour).
 Connected to the Barton parlor is the Emerson room (the original dining room) with it floor to ceiling bookcases.
 There is one more room on this level, perhaps originally a bedroom or a library.
 For us, it is the Soul Café, a servery rather than a full kitchen equipped with an oven, microwaves, coffee makers and two dish washers.
 It is also the hub for our 16 channel video surveillance system.

 The second floor, originally four bedrooms and a full bath, now house the F. Church Library, Susan B. Anthony room, Arts & Crafts room along with the church office.